Batiste family

 Jean Batiste was born in Metairie, Louisiana, and moved to New York City, where he met Estella.
 Jean and Estelle moved to New Orleans and were owners of a grocery store and a hardware store in the 9th Ward of New Orleans.
-Their grandchildren include Jon Batiste (born 1986), American jazz pianist, and Russell Batiste Jr. (born 1965), American drummer.
+Their grandchildren include Jon Batiste (born 1986), jazz pianist; and Russell Batiste Jr. (born 1965), drummer "who played with The Funky Meters."
 Other family members include Lionel Batiste of the Treme Brass Band, Milton Batiste of the Olympia Brass Band, and composer and arranger Harold Battiste.